Asian markets down as trade war heats up

 SINGAPORE — Asian shares were mostly lower Monday amid worries about trade tensions as the U.S. and China both started putting tariffs in motion.
-China and Hong Kong markets were closed for a national holiday.
+Markets in China and Hong Kong were closed for a national holiday.

-KEEPING SCORE: Japan’s benchmark Nikkei 225 index dropped 0.8 percent to 22,662.68 in morning trading.
-South Korea’s Kospi lost 0.8 percent to 2,385.65.
-Australia’s S&P/ASX 200 gained less than 0.1 percent to 6,096.20.
+KEEPING SCORE: Japan’s benchmark Nikkei 225 index dropped 0.8 percent to 22,672.49 in afternoon trading.
+South Korea’s Kospi lost 1.5 percent to 2,367.84.
+Australia’s S&P/ASX 200 gained 0.2 percent to 6,104.60.
 Southeast Asian indexes were mostly lower.
-China and Hong Kong markets were closed for the Duanwu Festival commemorating the death of Qu Yuan, an ancient Chinese poet and minister.
+Markets in China and Hong Kong were closed for the Duanwu Festival commemorating the death of Qu Yuan, an ancient Chinese poet and minister.

-THE QUOTE: “Caution appears to be the key word for Asian markets today as investors digest the potential implications of the U.S.-China tit-for-tat tariff measures.
-There is little else in terms of key economic data releases due today either,” said Selena Ling, chief economist at OCBC Bank.
+THE QUOTE: “Caution appears to be the key word for Asian markets today as investors digest the potential implications of the U.S.-China tit-for-tat tariff measures,” said Selena Ling, chief economist at OCBC Bank.

 WALL STREET: Major U.S. benchmarks finished last week lower.
 The S&P 500 index dropped 0.1 percent to 2,779.66 and the Dow Jones industrial average lost 0.3 percent to 25,090.48.
 The Nasdaq composite dipped 0.2 percent to 7,746.38.